BerkeleyLab/Bedrock/guidelines/CONTRIBUTING.md

 and complicated modules, that egregiously violate Linux style guide section "6) Functions".
 Please find ways to break up and/or autogenerate those modules.

-Please delete the 8-line header in GtkWave config files (.sav or .gtkw), that contains username and absolute path info.
-Consider creating and submitting a patch to gtkwave.

 #### Of semantics

 Most of our effort should be focused on portable synthesizable Verilog modules